Basenji: History

-The Basenji originated on the continent of Africa.
-Europeans first described the breed in 1895 in the Congo.
-These local dogs, which Europeans identified as a distinct breed and called basenji, were prized by locals for their intelligence, courage, speed, and silence.
+Europeans first described the breed which became the Basenji in 1895 in the Congo.
+These dogs were prized by locals for their intelligence, courage, speed, and silence.

 Several attempts were made to introduce the breed into England, but the earliest imports succumbed to disease.
 In 1923 six Basenjis were taken from Sudan, but all six died from distemper shots received in quarantine.
 It was not until the 1930s that foundation stock was successfully established in England, and then in the United States by animal importer Henry Trefflich.
 It is likely that nearly all the Basenjis in the Western world are descended from these few original imports.
 The breed was officially accepted into the AKC in 1943.
 In 1990, the AKC stud book was reopened to 14 new imports at the request of the Basenji Club of America.
 The stud book was reopened again to selected imported dogs from 1 January 2009 to 31 December 2013.
 An American-led expedition collected breeding stock in villages in the Basankusu area of the Democratic Republic of Congo, in 2010.
 Basenjis are also registered with the United Kennel Club.

 The popularity of the Basenji in the United States, according to the American Kennel Club, has declined over the past decade, with the breed ranked 71st in 1999, decreasing to 84th in 2006, and to 93rd in 2011.
+As of 2024, the breed's rank has gone up to 80th.

 Characteristics

 Appearance

 Basenjis are small, short-haired dogs with erect ears, tightly curled tails and graceful necks.
 A Basenji's forehead is wrinkled, even more so when it is young or extremely excited.
 A Basenji's eyes are typically almond-shaped.
 Basenjis typically weigh about 20–24 lb and stand 16–18 in at the shoulder.
 They are a square breed, which means they are as long as they are tall with males usually larger than females.
 Basenjis are athletic dogs, and deceptively powerful for their size.

-They have a graceful, confident gait like a trotting horse, and skim the ground in a double suspension gallop, with their characteristic curled tail straightened out for greater balance when running at their top speed.
+The FCI standard states that when moving their legs should be: 'carried straight forward with a swift, long, tireless, swinging stride.'
 Basenjis come in a few different colorations: red, black, tricolor, and brindle, and they all have white feet, chests and tail tips.
-They can also come in trindle, which is a tricolor with brindle points, a rare combination.